Adelaide Street Food - Part 1

 Roasted Tomato And Eggplant Sandwich

-Salt And Pepper Squid 01
+Salt & Pepper Calamari Squid

-Salt And Pepper Squid 02
+Salt & Pepper Calamari Squid

 Despite its name, Singapore Noodles aren't available in Singapore, only in Chinese restaurants in Commonwealth countries.
 Singapore Noodles is a stir fry of thin rice noodles / thin yellow egg noodles, pork / chicken, shrimp, egg, onions, carrots, bean sprouts, bell peppers / lettuce, lemon juice and curry sauce.

-Singapore Noodles 01
+Singapore Noodles

-Singapore Noodles 02
+Singapore Noodles

 Wine is readily available in Adelaide, thanks to the many vineyards and wineries around the area.
 Known as the wine capital of Australia, Adelaide itself has tourist attractions related to wine, such as the National Wine Centre Of Australia.
-Other famous wine producing regions nearby include Adelaide Hills, Eden Valley, Barossa Valley, Clare Valley, McLaren Vale, Southern Fleurieu, Coonawarra, Padthaway, Mount Benson, The Riverland and Mount Gambier.
+Other famous wine producing regions nearby include Adelaide Hills, Eden Valley, Barossa Valley, Clare Valley, McLaren Vale, Southern Fleurieu, Coonawarra, Padthaway, Mount Benson, The Riverland, and Mount Gambier.

 Wine